 Provide labels to identify all form controls, including text fields, checkboxes, radio buttons, and drop-down menus.
 In most cases this is done by using the

 Labels need to describe the purpose of the form control.
-This section of the tutorial describes how to provide labels so that they are properly associated with form controls.
+This section of the tutorial describes how to provide labels that are properly associated with form controls.
 Later sections explain how to provide instructions, validate user input, and provide feedback to help users complete your form.

 A label and a form control need to be associated with each other either implicitly or explicitly.
 Web browsers provide the label as a larger clickable area, for example, to select or activate the control.
 It also ensures that assistive technology is able to refer to the correct label when presenting a form control.

 Associating labels explicitly